wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ![img](./img_get_start/3.png)

-Step 5 run the register script in gwan
+**Step 5:** Run the registration script in GWAN

-Follow the step 2's command line:
+If you have not closed the Docker script from **Step 2**, continue with the commands below, otherwise restart the Docker script.

 ```
 $ docker exec -it YourContainerID /bin/gwan attach .wanchain/pluto/gwan.ipc